JiwooJiyof/penny_project/deliverables/deliverable-1/planning.md

  * How will you deploy the application?
  * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
  * Will you be using third party applications or APIs?
 If so, what are they?
+## Technology Stack

+**Frontend:** Dart, along with the Flutter framework, will be pivotal for creating a cross-platform app that’s compatible with both iOS, Android, and a cross-browser web application.

+**Backend:** Python is chosen for web scraping due to its efficiency and the availability of libraries like Beautiful Soup, Scrapy, or Selenium for easy and effective data extraction.

+**Database:** PostgreSQL is the chosen database for storing the scraped data, given its robustness, reliability, and support for JSON data types which could be helpful for storing varied data structures that are scraped.

+## Deployment

+The application can be deployed using a combination of traditional web hosts, cloud services, or even serverless computing.
+For our project, we will continue the deployment with Supabase, an open source Firebase alternative.
+It provides support for the required runtime environments and databases.

+## Architecture

+1. **Web Scraping Module:** We will utilize Python scripts to scrape data, which are scheduled to run at regular intervals to update the database.
+2. **Database:** We will use PostgreSQL to store scraped data, ensuring it is structured and easily accessible.
+3. **Backend Logic:** We will implement APIs (possibly using a framework like Flask or FastAPI) to interface between the database and the frontend application.
+4. **Frontend Application:** We will use Dart with Flutter to build the UI, making API calls to fetch, display, and interact with the data.

+Here, the Python scripts ensure that the database is always up to date.
+Dart (Flutter) plays a crucial role in accessing and displaying this data to the end-users in a user-friendly manner.

+## Third Party Applications or APIs

+Given the nature of the application, the Google Maps API might be essential for calculating distances and offering map views for various grocery stores.

 ----
 ## Intellectual Property Confidentiality Agreement